magore/esp8266_ili9341/README.md

        * Earth coastline dataset - wireframe view still needs hidden line removal option
    * Small Printf with full floating point support along with ftoa/atof and integer conversions
    * BDF fonts and a BDF font to C conversion code and optimized display code
-   * WEB server using SD CARD
+   * WEB server using SD CARD with CGI processing - files and CGI results can be ANY SIZE!
    * Network server client example for display updates
    * Uart network server client for serial uart to network bridge.
    * Generic queue handling code
    * Uart driver.
    * POSIX wrappers for FatFS support by ChaN
    * POSIX time functions and RTC set with NTP
-   * timers used by rtc and time functions
+   * Timers used by rtc and time functions
    * HSPI code that can handle multiple chip select and clock frequencies
  * Includes FatFS SD card support by ChaN